NINE GREAT TREKS IN GEORGIA FOR THE EVERY TYPE OF HIKER

 The first section of the trek follows the valley of Tushetis Alazani, but once you climb to the Borbalo pass, you will be able to spend almost two days at the top of the ridge.

-Trail linked here ends at the Datvisjvari pass, but it can be further prolonged - with some effort, it´s possible to traverse the main ridge for the another three days, all the way to Roshkasghele pass.
+Trail linked here ends at the Datvisjvari pass, but it can be further prolonged - with some effort, it´s possible to traverse the main ridge for another three days, all the way to Roshkasghele pass.
 Another option is to descend through the valley of Chanchakistskali river

 to Mutso and join the classic trail between Omalo and Shatili.